ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 Downloading and Analyzing Data Logs in Mission Planner
 ======================================================

-Dataflash logs are stored on the flight controller's onboard dataflash memory and can be download after a flight.
+Dataflash logs are stored on the autopilot's onboard dataflash memory and can be download after a flight.
 On Plane and Rover dataflash logs are created soon after start-up.
 On Copter they are created after you first arm the copter.
 This topic explains how to configure and access